ausevo/ausevo.github.io/programme.md

 ## AES 2020 program

 Download the program in PDF from [here!](http://ausevo.github.io/docs/AES_timetable_Dec.pdf)
-**Zoom links and poster session details will be posted here soon.**

 **Please also note that there are multiple time zones and starting times differ between days!**
 ** A couple of talks have been cancelled last minute, so we had to make some adjustments.**